 Part of building the right team may mean collaborating with other companies (even competitors), the government, consultants, or customers on innovative projects.
 Forming partnerships with other organizations to create a new innovation is often a great idea since it will reduce the risks of innovating for each company because each partner shares in the risks.
 With that said, each collaborating organization will also share in the rewards.
 An organization that may be weak in some areas may be able to offset those weaknesses by partnering with another company that is strong in those areas.
 For example, if the company has determined it is too expensive to purchase new technology, or too difficult to obtain patents, they might gain strengths in partnering with a company that has the technology or patent that is needed.
-Companies may take advantage of collaborating with the Government of Canada which provides funding and advisory support for research and development ($\mathbb{R}^{\otimes T}D$), innovation, and commercialization projects.
-Collaborating and listening to employees is a good way to help ensure the company is creating products and services that customers want because employees often interact with customers, solve customer problems, and gather feedback from customers and are able to bring these insights to the innovation project.
+Companies may take advantage of collaborating with the Government of Canada which provides funding and advisory support for research and development (R SD), innovation, and commercialization projects.
+Collaborating and listening to employees often interact with customers, solve customer problems, and gather feedback from customers and are able to bring these insights to the innovation project.
 The chapter entitled, "Leading Innovation" discusses in some detail several types of collaborations that leaders can pursue in order to nurture innovation.